Bodhisena

-Bodhisena or Bodaisenna (704–760) was a South Indian Tamil Buddhist scholar and monk known for traveling to Japan and establishing the Kegon school, the Japanese transmission of the Huayan school of Chinese Buddhism.
+Bodhisena or Bodaisenna (704–760) was a Buddhist scholar and monk from India known for traveling to Japan and China and establishing the Kegon school, the Japanese transmission of the Huayan school of Chinese Buddhism.

 His stay has been noted in the official history records called the Shoku Nihongi, where he is referred to as Bodai-Senna.

 Early years

-Bodhisena was born in Madurai around 704 AD.
+Bodhisena was born in South India around 704 AD.
 He got mystical inspiration from Manjusri Bodhisattva.
-He initially went to China, having heard that he could meet the incarnation of Manjusri at Mount Wutai.
+He initially went to China, having heard that he could meet the incarnation of Mañjuśrī at Mount Wutai.
 However, on reaching Mount Wutai, he was told the incarnation was in Japan.
+While in China, Bodhisena met a Japanese ambassador.
+The ambassador invited him to Japan on behalf of Emperor Shomu (701-756 AD), who was a devoted Buddhist.
 He also became acquainted with the tenth Japanese ambassador to China, Tajihi no Mabito Hironari.
 He also met the Japanese monk Rikyo.

 Voyage to Japan

 On the invitation of Emperor Shōmu, he visited Japan to establish Huayan Buddhism in the country.
 He traveled with the Japanese delegation of Tajihi no Hironari, via Cambodia and Champa in Vietnam.

 On the same ship were other important historical figures.

 They included the traveling companions Genbō and Kibi no Makibi.
 Genbo was a monk and was returning from China with the over 5,000 fascicles that made up the Chinese Buddhist Canon.
 Kibi brought with him the arts of embroidery, playing the lyre, and the game of Go.